sebapersson/PEtab.jl/docs/src/Brannmark.md

-# Models with preequilibration (steady-state simulation)
+# Models with pre-equilibration (steady-state simulation)

-In this tutorial we show to create `PEtabODEproblem` for the small Branmark model which has a preequilibration condition. (≤ 75 states).
-This means that before the main simulation where we compare the model against data, the model must first be at a steady state $du = f(u, p, t) \approx 0$ which can be achieved via
+In this tutorial we show how to create a `PEtabODEproblem` for the small ($\leq 75$ states) Brannmark model, which has a pre-equilibration condition.
+This means that before the main simulation, where we compare the model against data, the model must first be at a steady state $du = f(u, p, t) \approx 0$ which can be achieved via

 1. Simulations
-2. Rootfinding
+2. Root finding

 To run the code you need the Brannmark PEtab files which can be found [here](https://github.com/sebapersson/PEtab.jl/tree/main/examples/Brannmark/).
 A fully runnable example of this tutorial can be found [here](https://github.com/sebapersson/PEtab.jl/tree/main/examples/Brannmark.jl).

-First we read the model and load necessary libraries.
+First we load necessary libraries and read the model.

 ```julia
 using PEtab